-Where: Istanbul & Cappadocia.
-Turkey, Europe/Asia
+Where: Istanbul and Cappadocia.
+Turkey, Eurasia.

 When: May 2009

-How: Taxi, Walking, Internal flights, Horse-ride.
+How: Taxi, Walking, International flights, Domestic flights, Horse ride.

 The Süleymaniye Mosque, Istanbul's largest mosque perched on the city's third hilltop.

-Grand Bazaar colour: Ottoman style rugs.
+Grand Bazaar colour: Ottoman-style rugs.

 travel tips, links & resources